MateoBarbato/mateobarbato/README.md

 I am a Full Stack Developer from Argentina.
 - :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.

-- :seedling: Exploring Technical Content Writing.
+- :seedling: Exploring Technical Development.

-- :zap: In my free time, I like to create side proyects to learn new technologies about software / game development.
+- :zap: In my free time, I like to create side proyects to learn new technologies about software / game development / 3d printing and Electronics/Arduino projects.

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-MiPerfil-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/mateo-barbato-fitzsimons-a332221b9/)